 Despite its rather simple structure, this model from Titan Fitness can nevertheless house up to 700lbs of weights, which is more than enough for a rookie or an intermediate user.
 (Structures that are able to support more weight are typically more expensive and elaborate, often featuring additional parts for other exercises and attachments.)

-So, if you’re on a lookout for a simple yet sturdy piece of workout-supporting equipment, getting one of these contraptions might be just what you need!
+So, if you’re on the lookout for a simple yet sturdy piece of workout-supporting equipment, getting one of these contraptions might be just what you need!

 This one is the kind of equipment you find at most gyms.
 The solid metal cage can support a lot of abuse, and its design makes it extremely stable.
 It won’t move around or try to tip one way or the other.
-It features two pull up bars and weight plate holders.
+It features two pull-up bars and weight plate holders.
+Read more review about Titan Fitness Power Rack here.

 With a weight capacity of over 1000 pounds, this durable piece of equipment will be able to support your every workout endeavor!